Marriage without a contract: Community scheme reduced to acquisitions

 - Respect for the family interest

-- Information to interested parties (including your adult children, your creditors)
+- Information to interested parties (in particular your adult children, your creditors).

 Your change of diet is subject to type-approval of a court only if one of the following persons objects: